ctwhome/SmartPlay/README.md

 /storage/emulated/0/Android/data/com.example.smartplay/files/workflows.json
 ```
 You can find the workflows.json demo file in the app/sampledata folder of this repository.

+## Notes
+- Ensure the watch's media sound is enabled to listen to notifications.

 ## Installing and Setting Up SmartPlay